Introduction to cryptology

 If not you can find some material in the Literature section but note that you are on your own for learning this.

-The teaching assistants for this course are:
+The teaching assistants/instructors for this course are the following 7 people.

 Literature and software